Protocol Revenue

 Figure 2 - Current LEB8 Sankey Diagram

-The end result is that the Node Operator would make 1.14x solo staking APY right now.
-At maturity, RPL would approach ~100% staked, at which point RPL rewards and Inflation to NOs cancel each other out resulting in 1.01x solo staking APY.
-Back to the current state, if a Node Operator loses eligibility for RPL rewards (which often happens due to falling RPL/ETH price ratio), the loss of the 0.14ETH in RPL rewards would result in 0.82x solo staking APY.
+The end result is that the node operator would make 1.14x solo staking APY right now.
+At maturity, RPL would approach ~100% staked, at which point RPL rewards and Inflation to node operators cancel each other out resulting in 1.01x solo staking APY.
+Back to the current state, if a node operator loses eligibility for RPL rewards (which often happens due to falling RPL/ETH price ratio), the loss of the 0.14ETH in RPL rewards would result in 0.82x solo staking APY.

 Figure 3